-- An understanding of the subject of environmental health and its contribution to the promotion and protection of public health, from a holistic, multi-disciplinary and interdisciplinary perspective. - Explore the relationship between human activities and environmental systems and the consequent health outcomes, and appreciate the wider influences such as structural, societal and lifestyle factors on the promotion of sustainable environments and human health on a local, regional and global scale. - The ability to identify and judge risk and assess human health outcomes and select the most appropriate intervention option from a range of possible solutions. - The field, laboratory, investigative and analytical skills to undertake independent investigations and analyses of environmental health problems, and the presentational skills necessary to communicate their findings to audiences with a variety of backgrounds in a range of contexts. - Ability to work both independently and as an effective team member and to recognise the role and approaches to working with others, including other professionals and community groups, in tackling environmental health problems. - Study an area of professional practice in depth through a research project. - Create a friendly and supportive environment that will enable individual students to use the postgraduate learning experience at UWE to provide a foundation for lifelong learning, reflective practice, continuing professional development and future careers. - Provide a curriculum that is enhanced by a balance of experience from research consultancy and professional practice.
+- explore the relationship between human activities and environmental systems and the consequent health outcomes, and appreciate the wider influences such as structural, societal and lifestyle factors on the promotion of sustainable environments and human health on a local, regional and global scale. - the ability to identify and judge risk and assess human health outcomes and select the most appropriate intervention option from a range of possible solutions. - the field, laboratory, investigative and analytical skills to undertake independent investigations and analyses of environmental health problems, and the presentational skills necessary to communicate their findings to audiences with a variety of backgrounds in a range of contexts. - ability to work both independently and as an effective team member and to recognize the role and approaches to working with others, including other professionals and community groups, in tackling environmental health problems. - study an area of professional practice in depth through a research project. - create a friendly and supportive environment that will enable individual students to use the postgraduate learning experience at UWE to provide a foundation for lifelong learning, reflective practice, continuing professional development and future careers. - provide a curriculum that is enhanced by a balance of experience from research consultancy and professional practice.